Contrast of Bangkok's old temples with its modern streets with colorful tuktuks & cabs

 TIP | Don’t forget to bargain when shopping on night markets!
 Aim to pay ~40% of the original price.

-Fun things to do in Bangkok, Explore the Khlongs by long-tail boat
+Explore the Khlongs or waterways in Bangkok Thailand by long-tail boat

 6. Explore the Khlongs by long-tail boat